jrotzetter/random-password-generator/README.md

   the source code.
 - The software is provided “as is”, without warranty of any kind.

+## Disclaimer
+There is no guarantee that this application generates actually strong passwords.
+Use at your own risk.

+That said, for those interested, see here as a starting point for password strength: https://www.explainxkcd.com/wiki/index.php/936:_Password_Strength

 [^1]: Python Software Foundation.
 3.14.0 Documentation » The Python Standard Library » Cryptographic Services » secrets — Generate secure random numbers for managing secrets. https://docs.python.org/3/library/secrets.html#module-secrets.
-Last accessed 2025-10-09.
+Last accessed 2025-10-10.